 To start, you can order your ChexSystems report.
-This will be particularly helpful if your ideal bank uses this CRA to evaluate account applications.
-But, even if the bank in question doesn’t use ChexSystems, this report can help you repair your credit history as you’ll be able to see the issues that you need to correct.
+ChexSystems is a consumer reporting agency (CRA) that collects data about how you’ve used your past bank accounts.
+Your ChexSystems report will be particularly helpful if your ideal bank uses this CRA to evaluate account applications.
+But, even if the bank in question doesn’t use ChexSystems, this report can help you repair your financial history as you’ll be able to see the issues that you need to correct.

 If you can’t get your past mistakes corrected and removed from your ChexSystems report, keep track of the dates when the bad banking occurred.
-Most negative balances drop off reports after five years.
-So, if you are close to the five-year mark, the issues may resolve themselves.
+Most negative marks drop off reports after seven years.
+So, if you are close to the seven-year mark, the issues may resolve themselves.

 Something else to be aware of: just like a credit report, a banking history report can have errors.
 So, make sure you look at your report completely to ensure it is accurate.
 If not, contact ChexSystems and start a dispute over the mistakes on your report.